5 Best WireGuard VPNs in 2023 (Fastest Speeds Compared)

 But we don’t recommend doing this if you’re not an experienced VPN user.
 It’s a pretty difficult process.
 To manually set up WireGuard on Windows or any other platform, you’ll need to rent a server first.
 And you’ll need to configure it, which isn’t easy.

-Overall, it’s much simpler to use a VPN that has WireGuard support.
+Overall, it’s much simpler to use a VPN service that has WireGuard support.
 NordVPN, for example, has intuitive, user-friendly apps for all platforms.
 And they all support WireGuard connections.

 Is WireGuard the Fastest Protocol?

-WireGuard is a very fast VPN protocol, and – in our tests – it was faster than other protocols.
+WireGuard is a very fast VPN protocol, and – in our tests – it was faster than other communication protocols.
 We tested WireGuard against OpenVPN, IKEv2/IPSec, SSTP, SoftEther, and L2TP/IPSec.
 We always had faster browsing, streaming, gaming, and torrenting with WireGuard.

 We also tested WireGuard against PPTP.
 It was usually a tie, though PPTP was sometimes faster than WireGuard.
 But we don’t recommend using PPTP.
 It’s very unsafe because its encryption is weak.
 The NSA can actually crack PPTP traffic.